thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 ## How do you write JavaScript?

-Launch Atom so we can play with JavaScript's syntax.
+Most of this will be a review of the precourse, so we'll be going over this fairly quickly.
+However, go ahead and launch Atom so you can play with JavaScript's syntax.

 ### Comments